facc-workshop-2020/facc-workshop-2021.github.io/index.md

 ### Topic

 Regulatory compliance is a requirement for many types of software systems.
-For example, cryptographic systems may be subject to FIPS 140-2 certifications, medical data systems must be HIPAA compliant, safety critical systems must adhere to standards such as ISO 26262, and cloud services used by the US government must achieve FedRAMP designation.
+For example, cryptographic systems may be subject to FIPS certifications, medical data systems must be HIPAA compliant, safety critical systems must adhere to standards such as ISO 26262 and DO-178C, and cloud services used by the US government must achieve FedRAMP designation.
 Even after software is built and certified, changes to the software, no matter how minor, must often be recertified to ensure that they do not break previously-held assumptions.

 Unfortunately, current approaches to compliance can be slow-moving and expensive.
 This pace directly clashes with modern software development, which is characterized by rapid change and enormous scale.
 For many organizations compliance imposes unacceptable cost and delay when shipping industry-strength software.
 In addition, compliance can perversely result in less reliable software, as bug fixes are delayed by certification processes.